Click below to find out more about being a Faculty Rep:

 • Contribute monthly to the student rep newsletter .

-• Use the online forums within your courses/departments/class rep pages to feedback.
+• Use social media and online forums within your courses/departments/class rep pages to feedback.

 As a Faculty Rep, you should allocate 8-10 hours a month to complete your Faculty Rep duties.